2022 Utah astrophotography workshop

 Join us for a Utah astrophotography workshop in Arches & Canyonlands National Parks where we’ll capture our Milky Way over some of the most spectacular nightscapes in the Utah High Desert.
 We are running this tour during the best time of year to photograph the Milky Way in Arches and Canyonlands National Parks.

-While this workshop is primarily focused on astro shooting at night, we will also have time to capture the sunrise after our Milky Way sessions as well as sunsets and daytime images when the timeframe and conditions allow.
+While this workshop is primarily focused on astro shooting at night, we will also have time to capture the sunrise, sunsets, and daytime images when the timeframe and conditions allow.

 Our Utah astrophotography workshop itinerary is flexible, and it will be adjusted according to the weather conditions so you can make the most of this trip.

-We will also have the time to shoot in the morning, scout, and focus on post-processing sessions during the middle of the day when the light is harsh.
+We will also have the time to shoot daytime landscapes when the clouds roll by, show you how to scout and plan images in the field, and focus on post-processing sessions during the middle of the day when the light is harsh.

-Our Utah Milky Way photo tour begins at the Scenic View Inn & Suites in Moab at 2:00 PM.
+Our Utah Milky Way photo tour begins at the group hotel in Moab at 2:00 PM.
 This hotel is situated in an ideal spot at one of the shortest drives from the main shooting locations.
-It offers a stunning view of the famous La Sal Mountains and will be our base camp during our stay in Utah.
+It’s also very close to the best restaurants in Moab, and it will be our base camp during our stay in Utah.

-We will photograph the walls of the famous “Windows” arches that are painted red by the setting sun, and wait until the blue hour and darkness to shoot the Milky Way aligned inside the renowned Turret Arch.
+We will photograph the walls of the famous Turret and Windows arches painted in red by the setting sun, and come back at night to shoot the Milky Way over some new locations.

-At night, we will focus on one of the highlights of the trip: photographing the Milky Way over Delicate Arch.
-This location requires some hiking to get to it, so we will plan accordingly so we are there at the right time.
+For the shooting session, we will focus on one of the highlights of the trip: photographing the Milky Way over Delicate Arch.
+This location requires some hiking to get to it, so we will plan accordingly so we are there at the right time to shoot the sunset, blue hour, and early Milky Way.
 This arch is probably the most iconic formation in the entire state of Utah and features a perfect arch with the renowned La Sal Mountains in the background.
-If we have a productive shoot, we might stay and photograph this location until the Milky Way sets.

 If you don’t want to take this hike, there is a plan B and one of our instructors will take you to a more accesible location to photograph the Milky Way in the park.

 On the fifth day of the tour, we will start our Canyonlands photography workshop section.
-This national park offers some of the best dramatic views and overlooks of the Colorado and the Green Rivers as well as beautiful, dark, starry skies, which will be perfect for our night sessions.
+This national park offers some of the best dramatic views and overlooks of the Colorado and the Green Rivers.

-We will dedicate our first day here to photographing some of the most popular viewpoints in the area, like the Grand View in the “Island in the Sky” area or the Green River overlook.
+Once in Canyonlands National Park, we’ll photograph the most popular viewpoints in the area, like the Grand View in the “Island in the Sky” area, the popular Mesa Arch, and the Green River overlook.

 We will also have a group discussion about the night images captured by the group and provide some insights so you can keep practicing and improving your editing skills.